k8spatterns/katacoda/22-Operator/01-register-crd.md

-In order to expand on our [Controller](21-controller), let's introduce a dedicated CRD for describing the relationship between the ConfigMap to watch and the Pods to restart when that ConfigMap changes.
+To expand on our [Controller](21-controller), let's introduce a dedicated CRD for describing the relationship between the ConfigMap to watch and the Pods to restart when that ConfigMap changes.

-For this we will introduce a custom resource that looks like
+For this, we will introduce a custom resource that looks like

 ```
 kind: ConfigWatcher